khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 > enable access to the logs of their containers.

 1.  ![](./MediaFolder/media/image32.JPG)

-    the application in the upper right corner.
+    From the overview page, click the web address for the application in the upper right corner.
 Verify that the web application is up and available.